 - Frequent calls and travel are indispensable for American manufacturers who locate plants overseas or source their products abroad.

 Understanding the full array of tasks associated with conducting business long-distance is necessary in order to properly account for and assess the total costs to a business.
-The opportunity costs associated with coordinating operations here and abroad, like many direct costs, depend on each company's individual circumstances.
+The opportunity costs associated with oversight of operations here and abroad, like many direct costs, depend on each company's individual circumstances.
 However, several pieces of data allow us to make a general assessment of the costs and frequency of international business travel associated with oversight of foreign operations.

 Often there is no substitute for in-person meetings and visits to worksites.
 Travel requirements to locations—plants or sourcing facilities—are likely to be intensive, especially in the start-up phase of a new plant's operations or a relationship with a new supplier.
 Executives and other employees may also need to travel to further develop or strengthen relationships; to oversee design, production, or shipping; or to resolve unforeseen issues like supply chain disruptions or production errors.

 The Department of Commerce's Office of Travel and Tourism Industries (OTTI) conducts the Survey of International Air Travelers to estimate the characteristics and spending of international travelers entering the United States, as well as American travelers going abroad.
-According to the survey, the average American business traveler spent $4,149 per foreign trip abroad in 2011.
-About half of the total cost of these trips was airfare, while the rest was spent on lodging, food, and other costs at the destination.
+According to the survey, the average American business traveler spent $3,072 per foreign trip abroad in 2014.
+A bit more than half of the total cost of these trips was airfare, while the rest was spent on lodging, food, and other costs at the destination.

-The average international ticket for business travel cost $2,116 in 2011.
+The average international ticket for business travel cost $2,014 in 2014.
 Ticket costs can vary dramatically depending on several factors, including season, destination, lead time, and the class of service.
-For business travelers in 2011, 71 percent of tickets were for seats in economy or coach class, compared to 18 percent in business class and 4 percent in first class.
+For business travelers in 2014, 64 percent of tickets were for seats in traditional economy or coach class, 19 percent in premium economy, 13 percent in business class, and only 4 percent in first class.

 Rank Among Business Class Ticket Purchases